domiyanyue/my_notes/SYCLTutorials/SYCL_hello_world.md

             c_acc[item] = a_acc[item] + b_acc[item];
          });
 ```

+SYCL is a royalty-free, cross-platform abstraction layer built on top of OpenCL.
+SYCL language spec is based on mordern C++ (C++11 and beyond).
+This enables codes to be written in a single-source style completely in standard C++.

+Compared to OpenCL, SYCL provides serveral advantages:
+* **C++ language**: Developers can leverage C++ features like template to make the code more expressible
+and elegant.
+Also SYCL built-in APIs for queue, buffers are RAII types, which means developers has less book keeping job to control the life cycle of them.

+* **Single Source**: SYCL host and device code can exists in the same file.
+It's compilers' job to extract device code from the file and hand it off to the selected device backend compiler.
+You don't have to run 2 compiles seperately on host and device anymore.
+This allows the project to be better orgnaized and deployed.

+* **Implicit Data Movement Support**: Unlike OpenCL where a lot of boileplate code are needed for data
+transfer between host and device, SYCL provide class "SYCL buffer" and runtime support to help automatically deduce memory movement.
+We will see it in the example.

+In this article, we will look at a simple example that performs element wise sum.

 ## Summary
 In this article, we demonstrate the basics of SYCL by going through a simple example.
 It covers